wp-plugins/lazy-widget-loader/readme.txt

 __Feedback__ is welcome!
 If you need help, have problems, want to leave feedback or want to provide constructive criticism, please do so here at the [Lazy Widget Loader plugin page](http://www.itthinx.com/plugins/lazy-widget-loader).

 Please try to solve problems there before you rate this plugin or say it doesn't work.

-There goes a _lot_ of work into providing you with free quality plugins!
+A _lot_ of work goes into providing you with free quality plugins!
 Please appreciate that and help with your feedback.
 Thanks!

 [Follow me on Twitter](http://twitter.com/itthinx) for updates on this and other plugins.